AdobeDocs/analytics.en/help/analyze/report-builder/filter-dimensions.md

     ![The From list option and available items.](./assets/image33.png)

-    The **Available items** list is ordered from dimension items with the most events to those with the least.
+    The **[!UICONTROL Available items]** list is ordered from dimension items with the most events to those with the least.

-1. Enter a search term in the **Add item** field to search the list.
+1. Enter a search term in the **[!UICONTROL Add item]** field to search the list.

-1. To search for an item not included in the last 90 days of data, click **Show items for the last 6 months** to extend the search.
+1. To search for an item not included in the last 90 days of data, click **[!UICONTROL Show items for the last 6 months]** to extend the search.

     ![The Show items from the last 6 months list.](./assets/image34.png)

-    After data from the past 6 months loads, Report Builder updates the link to **Show items for last 18 months**.
+    After data from the past 6 months loads, Report Builder updates the link to **[!UICONTROL Show items for last 18 months]**.

 1. Select a dimension item.